muratk5n/thirdwave/en/README.md

 ---

-Let's not forget Colin Powell was beloved by Reps but not because he was a good general but because he fought in the culture war and "scored one on the libs"
+Let's not forget Colin Powell was beloved by Reps not because he was a good general but because he fought in the culture war and "scored one on the libs"